NCERT Solutions Class 10 English Chapter 11 – Download Free PDF

 3. (i) You may take it that I’m lying, but I’m actually not feeling well.

-(ii) He seems to be coming round after the tragic accident that he met last year in which he lost his wife.
+(ii) He seems to be coming round after he fell down, hit his head and fainted.

 (iii) My foot’s gone to sleep after exercising in the gym for two hours.